38628 Huya: Surface and spectrum

 The surface of Huya appears dark and reddish in visible light, having a low visible geometric albedo of 0.079.
 In Barucci et al.'s four-class taxonomy scheme for TNO color indices, Huya falls under the IR group of TNOs with "moderately red" colors, which is common among objects in the resonant and classical Kuiper belt populations.
 The dark, reddish color of Huya is caused by complex organic compounds (tholins) on its surface.
 Tholins are produced by the long-term irradiation of ices by solar radiation and cosmic rays, which chemically breaks them down and recombines them into more complex compounds.
 Tholins accumulate on Huya's surface over time, forming a thick layer that conceals fresh material like water ice underneath.

 The surface composition of Huya can be studied via spectroscopy, particularly in near-infrared wavelengths where absorption signatures of various compounds like water ice and hydrocarbons can be found.
 Early attempts at studying Huya's near-infrared spectrum by ground-based telescopes were unable to detect any clear absorption features.
 High-resolution near-infrared spectroscopy by the James Webb Space Telescope (JWST) in 2023 has revealed that Huya's surface contains various carbon-containing ices, including carbon monoxide (CO), carbon dioxide (CO_{2}) and its heavier isotopologue ^{13}CO_{2}, methanol (CH_{3}OH), and other complex organic and aliphatic compounds.
 No clear signs of water ice were detected in Huya's near-infrared spectrum by JWST; while there is an absorption feature at 2.0 μm where water ice is expected (and was tentatively reported by ground-based spectroscopy), it is more likely attributed to complex organics due to the absorption feature's different shape.

-Huya's near-infrared spectrum as seen by JWST is characterized by a prominent "double-dip" absorption feature at 3.0–3.7 μm, which has been spectroscopically identified in other TNOs by JWST.
-TNOs exhibiting this "double-dip" spectral feature are generally found on dynamically excited (high inclination and eccentricity) orbits, and are believed to have formed near the CO_{2} ice line in the middle of the primordial Kuiper belt prior to Neptune's outward migration.
-Huya has been identified as an outlier among the "double-dip" TNOs due to its comparatively weaker CO_{2} absorption features.
+Huya's near-infrared spectrum is characterized by a prominent "double-dip" absorption feature at 3.0–3.7 μm, which indicates spectrally prominent carbon oxides.
+TNOs exhibiting this "double-dip" spectral feature, known as CO_{2}-type TNOs, are generally found on dynamically excited (high inclination and eccentricity) orbits, and are believed to have formed near the CO_{2} ice line in the middle of the primordial Kuiper belt prior to Neptune's outward migration.
+Huya has been identified as an outlier among the CO_{2}-type TNOs due to its comparatively weaker CO_{2} absorption features.